arencrg/Vivixx-Term-3/day3 - javascript libraries/DAY3CHALLENGE.md

 <h3 align = "center"><a href = "http://www.createjs.com/"> <img height="400px" src="http://createjs.com/assets/images/svg/createjs-logo-vertical-gray-darker.svg"> </a> </h3>

 Create.js is a collection of libraries and tools to build rich interactive web content.
-The main products of CreateJS are the following:
+The products of CreateJS are the following:

 - **[EaselJS](https://github.com/CreateJS/EaselJS)** - *a library that can make working with the HTML5 Canvas element easier*
 - **[TweenJS](https://github.com/CreateJS/TweenJS)** - *a simple but powerful animation library*